 7. USE LABELS.
 In your paper, you will typically have to distinguish between a number of different theses or positions.
 It is often useful to give names or labels to the various theses or positions, for ease of reference.
-For example, in class we will distinguish between two different kinds of internalism about justification, access internalism and psychological internalism.
+Whenever you use a label (e.g., foundationalist) make sure you explain what it means.

 8. USE EXAMPLES.
 In philosophy, it is easy to get lost in a discussion of abstract ideas.
 You should not feel that you understand an author's view unless you can explain how it applies to relevant examples.
 In your paper, you should not deal entirely in abstractions.
 You should try to develop one or two or more examples which (perhaps with some variations) can be used to illustrate the main issues in the paper.

 9. CRITICAL EVALUATION.
-In your paper, you must critically evaluate the positions taken by the author you discuss on the relevant issue—that is, you must make the strongest case you can make on both sides of the relevant issue, then take your own stand on which side is, on balance, the most reasonable position to take, and explain why you think so.
+In your paper, you must critically evaluate the positions taken by authors you discuss—that is, you must take your own stand on which side is, on balance, the most reasonable position to take, and explain why you think so.

 (including some adopted from Professor BonJour)

 1. Make sure that you express yourself in complete sentences.
 Each sentence must contain, at a minimum, a subject and a predicate in grammatical agreement that make sense together.